 The Best TV Shows to Watch (Or Rewatch) in January

 The holidays are over.
 The Christmas trees have come down and the Hallmark holiday movies have been stored back in the vault.
-And since none of us are going anywhere for a while, we’ve put together a list of the 20 most rewatchable TV shows to get us through the post-holiday doldrums.
+And since we’re practicing gentle January, we’ve put together a list of the 20 most rewatchable TV shows to get us through the post-holiday doldrums.
 So this January, grab some healthy snacks, get comfortable, and enjoy the most rewatchable shows of all time (according to us).

 Dragon Ball Franchise (1984)

 The Dragon Ball franchise is the grandfather of mainstream anime in the United States.
 Now is the perfect time to revisit Goku’s story and have fun watching him fend off villains, gods, monsters, and everything in between.
 There are over 300 episodes of Dragon Ball, Dragon Ball Z, Dragon Ball Super, Dragon Ball GT, and Dragon Ball Kai and about a hundred different plotlines to choose from.